souvik0306/Into_the_Ice/Readme.md

     - One for the error plot.
 - Shows the plots with the animations running.

+### 6. Open3D Visualization (`app_open3d.py`)
+- Creates and deforms a cylindrical mesh to represent the cave.
+- Applies Perlin noise to the mesh vertices to simulate natural cave walls.
+- Simulates the robot's path inside the cave.
+- Visualizes the cave and robot path using Open3D.

 ## Summary
 The codebase simulates a robot navigating a cave with varying thickness.
 It uses a PID controller to keep the robot on a desired spiral path while avoiding collisions with the cave walls.
 The simulation results are visualized using Matplotlib animations, showing the 3D trajectory, the cave thickness, and the error difference between damped and random movement.
+Additionally, `app_open3d.py` provides a 3D visualization of the cave and robot path using Open3D.